Museum Website Accessibility

 Operable

-A back button was provided
+Back button was provided for navigation.

 Understandable: User can read and comprehended the content without undue effort.